English Literature with Creative Writing BA

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-In your Creative Writing modules, you’ll produce a creative portfolio in various genres, such as life writing, fiction, poetry, plays, screenplays, short fiction, and travel accounts.
+In your Creative Writing modules, you’ll produce a creative portfolio in various genres, such as life writing, fiction, poetry, short fiction, and travel accounts.

 Your final year project comprises a long independent creative piece and a critical reflection.
 English modules are assessed using various methods, including exams, essays and shorter written assignments.

 A-level: AAA including English (Language, Literature or Language and Literature).